Shopify/react-native-skia/docs/docs/group.md

 ## Clipping Operations

 `clipRect` or `clipPath` provide a clipping region that sets what part of the children should be shown.
-Parts that are inside the region are shown, while those outside are hidden.
-Using `invertClip`, parts outside the clipping region will be shown and parts inside will be hidden.
+Parts inside the region are shown, while those outside are hidden.
+When using `invertClip`, everything outside the clipping region will be shown and, parts inside the clipping region will be hidden.

 ### Clip Path